zzzprojects/learn-orm/tutorials/net-core-2-x/jit-compiler-improvements.md

 COMPlus_TieredCompilation="1"
 ```

-To use tiered compilation on a per-project basis, add the <TieredCompilation> property to the <PropertyGroup> section of the MSBuild project file, as the following example shows:
+To use a tiered compilation on a per-project basis, add the <TieredCompilation> property to the <PropertyGroup> section of the MSBuild project file, as the following example shows:

 ```csharp
 <PropertyGroup>